Chimney fires are a problem

 - inspect and clean the flues and chimney at regular intervals.

 Damp/unseasoned logs can very quickly create a fire hazard in any chimney – particularly if they are burned slowly in a closed stove.
 The frequent use of household (“bituminous”) coal in a closed stove can likewise generate high volumes of soot.
-Therefore make a special effort to season your firewood thoroughly before you burn it.
-(To see a useful technique for doing this click here).
+Therefore make a special effort to season your firewood thoroughly before you burn it. (this is covered in ‘Fuel: Seasoning and storing wood‘).
 If you burn solid fuel, avoid household coal.
 You’ll find smokeless fuels are far more satisfactory.

 A warm chimney is far less prone to fouling up than a cold one.
 Therefore chimneys contained within the body of the house work best and those on the end of a building – particularly when fully exposed to the weather – have a built-in disadavantage.
 In the latter case, it may be possible to boost flue-temperatures by lining the flue with a low-mass flexible liner back-filled with an insulating filler material.
-(Click here for a discussion of internal/external chimney placement)
+(A discussion of internal/external chimney placement is in ‘Chimney theory: Temperature‘)

 Deflector plate - frequent replacement necessary

 A central heating stove does far more work than a ‘dry’ stove that is simply heating one room so it is unsurprising that deflector plates tend to burn out much faster in boilered stoves.
 All the more reason to choose your fuel carefully when you want to keep a battery of radiators hot for hours at a stretch.
 Smokeless fuel is by far the best choice in this situation.
 You should aim to create a fire with plenty of heart in it and even, radiant output.
 This means keeping the airflow through the stove under tight control and not over-running the stove.
-If you’re burning wood only, click here to see the right approach and here to see the wrong approach.
+If you’re burning wood only, see our ‘Technique‘ page for the right and wrong way to burn wood.
 If you’re burning solid fuel or a ‘mixture’ of solid fuel and wood click here to see the right approach and here to see the wrong approach.

 Door glass - cracked